OgunwoleOluwatobi/v3/content/about/index.md

 I enjoy creating and designing beautiful and high performance web and mobile applications and everything in between.
 My Goal is to create high performing and efficient application that enhance user experience.

-I'm currently still a student at [Babcock University](https://www.babcock.edu.ng) , but I recently worked with the engineering team at [Emzor Pharmacueticals](https://www.emzorpharma.com) where i worked on various creative and meaningful projects during my internship.
+I currently graduated from [Babcock University](https://www.babcock.edu.ng) , but I recently completed an internship program with [Hotels.ng](https://hngi7.hng.tech/) where i worked on various creative and meaningful projects during course of the program.

 Here are a few technologies I'm familiar with: